 Precast and/or preformed culvert components shall be installed in the locations and in accordance with the details specified in the Drawings.

-Page 10 of 55 MRTS03 June 09 Excavations shall be carried out in accordance with Clause 13 of MRTS04 General Earthworks.
+Excavations shall be carried out in accordance with Clause 13 of MRTS04 General Earthworks.

 Where corrugated steel drainage trough components are installed, the invert heights specified are the levels of the tops of the corrugations.